 National Button Battery Strategy

-The Australian Competition and Consumer Commission (ACCC) have launched a two year national strategy to address and improve on the safety of button battery consumer products.
+The Australian Competition and Consumer Commission (ACCC) have launched a national strategy to address and improve on the safety of button battery consumer products.

 An industry code encourages suppliers to incorporate the following safety features:

 - battery enclosures that are secured with a screw, requiring the use of a tool to gain access to the batteries

 - battery compartment covers that require 2 or more independent and simultaneous actions to open

 - child resistant packets for sale of button batteries

 - warnings about the hazard and advice on how to seek medical treatment.